juleswhite/cs27x/assignments/Asgn2/README.md

 3. Click Run

-To start a dropbox client:
+To start a Dropbox client:

 1. Follow step 1 above, but change the name of the new run configuration

 2. Under arguments, provide the path to a new test directory and then the IP address where you are running the server.
-If you want to run the server on the same computer, use ifconfig (mac) or ipconfig (windows) to get your IP address.
+If you want to run the server on the same computer, use ifconfig (Mac) or ipconfig (Windows) to get your IP address.

    Note: strange things may happen if the client / server run on the same machine and use the same directory...